-2019 HT3 orbits the sun every 1,481 days (4.06 years), coming as close as 1.03 AU and reaching as far as 4.06 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 HT3 is probably between 0.11 to 0.25 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+2019 HT3 orbits the sun every 1,480 days (4.05 years), coming as close as 1.03 AU and reaching as far as 4.06 AU from the sun.
+Based on its brightness and the way it reflects light, 2019 HT3 is probably between 0.116 to 0.259 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2019 HT3's orbit is 0.22 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 The position of 2019 HT3 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.